HOME - GALLERIA SILECCHIA

 GLENNA GOODACRE

-Glenna Goodacre, considered by many to be "America's Sculptor," is internationally renowned for her large-scale bronze figurative sculptures.
+is internationally renowned for her large-scale bronze figurative sculptures.
+Goodacre is credited with creating more than 500 sculptures thus far in her career.
 Galleria Silecchia is honored to present a major exhibition of her works.
-We invite you to experience her work.
+We invite you to experience her sculpture.

 Though her career as an artist spans more than forty years, Glenna Goodacre's inspiration to sculpt began when she was thirty years old.
 Today her works are widely exhibited and displayed in public, national, international, municipal, corporate and private collections in more than forty countries.